Financial Hardship and Covid 19 - Factsheet

 In addition to direct client work, the CLC works towards improving legal protection for consumers, and raising awareness and understanding of consumer’s rights in the ACT through community legal education, free resources and outreach.
 The CLC also makes regular submissions to government with the aim of improving access to justice for members of our community by reforming laws that we think are unjust and unfair.

-We are a member of the National Association of Community Legal Centres, the peak body for state community legal centres in Australia.
+We are a member of the Community Legal Centres Australia, the peak body for state community legal centres in Australia.

 If you want to stay up to date, we actively post news updates, tips-and-tricks and other helpful resources to our Facebook and Twitter pages.